IRS Offer In Compromise Calculator

 6. Equity in assets: The IRS also considers the equity you have in these assets, which is the market value minus any loans or mortgages against them.

-7. Other Assets: The IRS evaluated the net value of other assets & items of value you own.
+7. Other Assets: The IRS evaluates the net value of other assets and items of value you own.

-What are the income sources the IRS evalautes for an offer in compromise
+What income sources the IRS evalaute for an offer in compromise

 When evaluating an Offer in Compromise (OIC), the IRS considers several sources of income to determine your Reasonable Collection Potential (RCP).
 These income sources include: